About me

 Before entering government I was a systems neuroscientist, where I did a range of projects including revealing conserved organisational principles of the central communication hub of the brain (thalamus).
 I won a number of awards including the UK Physiological Society Undergraduate Prize, having my undergraduate degree honoured with a round of applause from the heads of Oxford University, then the British Neuroscience Association’s graduate thesis of the year of award for my PhD thesis.

-I work part time at the Tony Blair Institute for global change, working on the New National Purpose reports which are a bipartisan effort to outline in practical terms how the state should be reimagined to place science and technology at the centre of human progress.
-In my other time I read books, write this blog, play with my family’s dogs (twin fox red labradors called Newton and Nimbus, who are masters of mischief), and attend various retreats.
+I worked at the Tony Blair Institute for global change 2023-2024, working on the New National Purpose reports which are a bipartisan effort to outline in practical terms how the state should be reimagined to place science and technology at the centre of human progress, and follow up actions from them.

 I’m also a Honorary Senior Research Fellow at University College London.
 Old blogs and scientific CV can be found at jw-phillips.com, LinkedIn here.
 My Twitter is @anemergenti My public email is jamesphillipspublic at gmail.com